Do you need to file a federal tax extension?

 Important information about federal tax deadline extensions:

 - Deadline to file federal taxes with extension: Federal Tax Deadline with Extension, October 15.

-- Income tax payments due: April 15 (at least 90% of amount owed is due)
+- Income tax payments due: April 15 (at least 90% of the amount owed is due)

 - Tax extension form used: Form 4868